malariagen/sims-backbone/README.md

 This project is heavily based around the OpenAPI (swagger.io) definition of the API.

-swagger.yaml defines the API and includes documentation - you can create an interactive API browser from this as well
+swagger.yaml defines the API and includes documentation - you can create an interactive API browser from this as well (see below)

 Usage
 =====